Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 She's so nice.
 And she's a florist!
 Oh, no!
 You're dating a human florist!
 We're not dating.
-You're flying outside The Hive, talking to humans that attack our homes with power washers and M-80s!
+You're swimming outside The Hive, talking to humans that attack our homes with power washers and M-80s!
 One-eighth a stick of dynamite!
 She saved my life!
 And she understands me.
 This is over!
 Eat this.